 The content of the risk management table can be filtered to allow an overview of any particular set of data.
 Each column that allows filtering has a small filter icon just below the column title.

 If the filter is applied, a corresponding icon becomes visible.
 To remove the filter, just click on the remove filter icon.

-NB!: If you apply filters and try to export the risk management table, then only the visible content will be exported.
-Thus, if you need to export the entire table, you must first remove all the filters.
+NB!: If you apply filters and then export the risk management table content, only the visible content will be exported.
+In case you want to export the entire table content, remove all the filters first.